Picture Gallery

 Photo

-Rembrandt staff, early 1920s (#1).
-Workers gather for a photo outside Rembrandt Intaglio Printing Co. in West Norwood, London.
+Rembrandt staff, late 1920s (#1).
+Workers gather for a photo outside Rembrandt Intaglio Printing Co., in West Norwood, London.
 The man in the middle row, second from left, was a carpenter.
 In the same row, fifth from left (dark hair, clean-shaven, no glasses), is Mr Wilson, who later moved to Sun Printers to take charge of the Proofing Room.
-In the front row, far right, in suit and glasses, is Mr Bell, a director (who chose not to move to Watford when Rembrandt did).
+In the front row, far right, in suit and glasses, is George Bell, a director (who chose not to move to Watford when Rembrandt did).
 Behind Mr Bell, in cap and overalls, is Mr Waterman, who moved to the Sun as a chargehand, working on the letterpress machine that printed the insides of catalogues for which photogravure covers were fed in.
 (Photo and information supplied by L.C.
 Leach)

 Photo